 Npower (Now E.ON Next) – Compare UK Home Energy Deals and Switch with EnergyPlus

 Looking for Npower tariffs or support?
-Npower’s domestic (home) energy supply in Great Britain was migrated to E.ON Next between 2020–2021.
-While the Npower brand no longer offers domestic tariffs, you can still compare today’s electricity and gas prices from leading suppliers and switch in minutes with EnergyPlus.
+Npower closed to new domestic customers, and its home energy supply in Great Britain was migrated to E.ON Next between 2020–2021 — Npower is now part of E.ON Next.
+With Ofgem having confirmed a 13% price-cap rise to £1,862/yr from 1 July 2026, now is a smart time to compare today’s electricity and gas prices and switch in minutes with EnergyPlus.

 - Independent comparison for households across England, Scotland and Wales